10 Tips for Relaxation During Labor

 Second, a doula will educate you as a doula is much like a birthing coach.
 She will guide you through the stages of labor and will be there to answer your questions about the birth setting, interventions, and more.
 Having a doula in the room or having a doula virtually with you will keep you relaxed during labor.
 You can continue to ask any questions you may have as they come to your head depending on the situations presented to you.

 Finally, a doula can assist your partner which can further benefit you.
 First, a doula can support your partner and any other members of your birth team should they need.
 Second, she can teach your partner how to help you so he/she can also participate in the labor.
+Your doula may actually be covered by insurance.
+For more about that check my post answering the question does my health insurance cover doulas.

 7. Medication (opioids)